Can you trust what you see here?

 This site is not intended to substitute for evaluation by a mental health specialist.
 If you have a suspicion about your diagnosis and do not have access to a psychiatrist (an M.D. doctor, who can prescribe medication), often a good local therapist (Ph.D., MSW, or LCSW) can be helpful with a diagnostic evaluation.
 Even if you do have “bipolar disorder”, the therapist may be able to help a lot with coping, adjusting, and handling your stresses (caused by the illness, or by something else!).

 Once you are more certain about the diagnosis, if it is impossible for you to get to a psychiatrist, you could — with caution– approach your primary care provider about treatment.
 Here’s a page about how to work with them.

 Cautions: opinions, labels, and false hope

 This site is basically a guide to the medical literature on bipolar variations.
+Most important concepts will be referenced: that means I am referring you to the source of the information.
 Where there is strong disagreement among experts, I will try to point that out.
 If I offer an opinion in an area of controversy, I will try to make it clear that it is my opinion.

 You should interpret my opinions with caution.
 I could be completely wrong.
 As I tell my patients, “the proof is in the pudding”.
 The “right” approach is ultimately defined by “what works”.
 If you get better, and stay better, you were right about something!
 That’s what matters.
 The “label” was only supposed to help guide treatment, and indicate what other people you might be like, so that their experience could be a guide for you.
 If you are better, you don’t much need any particular label anymore!